Shane07p/TheSnakeGame/README.md

 - Difficulty Levels: Players can choose from Easy, Medium, or Hard difficulty settings, affecting snake speed.

 - Score Tracking: The game tracks and displays the player's current and highest score.
+It stores the high score of a unique ID.

+- Obstacles: The game spawns obstacles randomly and its position changes over the time and number of obstacles increase as level increase.

 ## Controls